Achillea (Yarrow) Growth and Care Guide

 Achillea is a hardy perennial suited for USDA Hardiness Zones 3–9.
 It is an enduring addition to gardens, returning year after year with proper care.
 Resistant to drought and tolerant of poor soils, Yarrow is both functional and beautiful, making it a favorite for gardeners seeking low-maintenance, long-lasting plants.
 Its perennial nature ensures it remains a reliable feature in the landscape, providing blooms and benefits season after season.

 Known for its bright yellow flowers, Achillea Moonshine and Little Moonshine are standout varieties.
-Little Moonshine is about half the height of its predecessor Moonshine.
+Little Moonshine is about half the height of its namesake, Moonshine.
 Both have great drought tolerance and disease resistance.
 And, the bright yellow color is stunning when planted in mass.
-Kudos also to Coronation Gold Yarrow with equally spectacular golden blooms.
 Although none of these older varieties have trial data, they still rank highly because of their longevity and their popularity.

-The New Vintage Series of Achillea is a stunning breakthrough in color transformation.
-New Vintage Terracotta starts out terracotta in color, and the bloom then fades to a champagne yellow color.
-The other varieties in the New Vintage Series do the same, which means faded flowers no longer look … well … faded.
-But what makes Terracotta the best is that it ranked a whopping 4.95 in test trials in 2024.
-New Vintage Violet also ranked a 4.83, whereas the remaining Achillea save one all ranked in the low to mid 4’s.
-Great genetics deserve a high score and the New Vintage series has the highest scores … so far.
-Can’t wait to see next year’s trials.
+The New Vintage ™ Series is a stunning breakthrough in color transformation.
+Terracotta starts out orange in color, and the bloom then fades to a champagne yellow color.
+The other varieties in the Series do the same, but faded flowers no longer look faded.
+What makes Terracotta the best is that it ranked a whopping 4.95 in test trials in 2024.
+New Vintage Violet also ranked a 4.83, and New Vintage Red also ranked highly.
+Great genetics deserve a high score and the New Vintage series has the highest scores so far.

-How to Grow & Care for Achillea (Yarrow)
+How to Grow and Care for Achillea (Yarrow)

-Plant Achillea (Yarrow) in the Spring or Fall in a sunny location with well-draining soil.
-If raising plants from seeds, sow outdoors after the last frost or start indoors a few weeks earlier for a head start.
+Plant Achillea (Yarrow) in the Fall ideally, but Winter or Spring is also ok.
+Plant in a sunny location with well-draining soil.
+If raising from seeds, sow seeds outdoors after the last frost or start indoors a few weeks earlier for a head start.
 Space seedlings or transplants 12–24 inches apart to allow room for their natural spreading habit.
 After planting, water lightly to help establish roots, but avoid overwatering as yarrow thrives in well-drained, moderately dry conditions.
-This low-maintenance plant is perfect for sunny gardens, adding beauty and resilience.

 Sunlight Requirements